Privacy Notice

 Variants

 There are different possibilities to classify energy storage systems to create comparability.
 The best known are classifications according to physical, energetic, temporal, spatial and economic properties.
 The energetic classification distinguishes into the superordinate categories of power and energy, the temporal into short-term and long-term, the spatial into central, decentral, stationary and mobile, the economic into markets, capital costs and operating costs.
-Due to the popularity, the high number of categories and the technical understanding, the different storage systems are classified and explained physio-energetically.
-(Sterner, Stadtler, 2017)
+Due to the popularity, the high number of categories and the technical understanding, the different storage systems are classified and explained physio-energetically (Sterner, Stadtler, 2017).

 Description